zendeskgarden/react-components/.github/CONTRIBUTING.md

 - `yarn new` to generate a new React component based on a package template.

-See our [development documentation](../docs/development.md) for package implementation requirements.
+See Garden's [development documentation](/docs/development.md) for package implementation requirements.

 ## Pull Request Workflow